JLChnToZ/VVMW/README.md

 ## 📃 Rebuilding the Listing

-Whenever you make a change to a release - automatically publishing it, or manually creating, editing or deleting one, the [Build Repo Listing](.github/workflows/build-listing.yml) action will make a new index of all the releases available, and publish them as a website hosted fore free on [GitHub Pages](https://pages.github.com/).
+Whenever you make a change to a release - manually publishing it, or manually creating, editing or deleting a release, the [Build Repo Listing](.github/workflows/build-listing.yml) action will make a new index of all the releases available, and publish them as a website hosted fore free on [GitHub Pages](https://pages.github.com/).
 This listing can be used by the VPM to keep your package up to date, and the generated index page can serve as a simple landing page with info for your package.
 The URL for your package will be in the format `https://username.github.io/repo-name`.

 ## 🏠 Customizing the Landing Page